Toggle menu

 Short-term let licensing scheme

-In addition to planning requirements, West Lothian Council will establish a short-term lets licensing scheme in 2022.
+In addition to planning requirements, West Lothian Council has established a short-term lets licensing scheme in 2022.
 More information is available on our short-term lets licensing scheme webpage.

 What to do if you think a short-term let is being operated without planning permission